Winter ascent of Toubkal

 Luggage

-During the trek your luggage will be carried by mules or porters.
+During the trek your luggage will be carried by mules.
 To be suitable for carrying, your duffel bag must be flexible not rigid, maximum 100 litres and weigh no more than 15kg.
 You should also bring a small day pack to carry water, snacks and anything else you may need whilst trekking.
 This could be used as your hand luggage on your flight.

 We recommend that you wear your walking boots to travel and pack as many essential items as possible in your carry-on luggage.
 If your luggage is delayed we can then do our best to kit you out to start the trek on time.
 In the event that your luggage is delayed or lost, our procedure is as follows: